azusachino/idealistic-daydreamer/content/post/k8s/overview.md

 ## Conclusion

 It's quite important for us to understand what is K8S and why.
-After we are familiar with the basic concepts, they will help us to understand those more specific topics.
+After we are familiar with these basic concepts, we will understand more specific topics.

-## Link
+## Reference

 [Kubernetes Overview](https://kubernetes.io/docs/concepts/overview/)